galaxyproject/training-material/topics/genome-annotation/tutorials/secondary-metabolite-discovery/tutorial.md

 ---
 layout: tutorial_hands_on
+draft: true

 title: Secondary metabolite discovery
 zenodo_link: https://zenodo.org/records/10652998
 questions:
 - How to discover secondary metabolites produced by microorganisms ?
 - How to identify the discovered secondary metabolites in compound libraries ?
-- How to bridge a workflow step that cannot be performed with a dedicated tool ?
+- How to bridge workflow steps using custom scripts ?
 objectives:
 - Gene cluster prediction using antiSMAHS.
 - Extraction of gene cluster products using a custom script.